Interlisp/online/docs/Demo_mode.md

 ## Start scripts outside of Demo mode

 Start scripts can also be used outside of Demo mode.
 In the normal workflow, the user will be taken to the "Run Medley" page.
-On the Ru
+On the Run Medley page, if you enable